Header Background

 We’ve updated our crush map view to be more compact:

 It now also comes with a search function.
 You can use the search field in the top right to search for OSDs, servers, CRUSH buckets and CRUSH device classes (such as HDD, SSD, …).
-You can also use the Up, Out, Destroyed and Down buttons at the top to quickly filter for OSDs in the chosen state.
+You can also use the "Up", "Out", "Destroyed" and "Down" buttons at the top to quickly filter for OSDs in the chosen state.

 crushfilterbucket